MTang0728/Apple-Mobility-Trends-Webapp/README.md

 I originally designed this dashboard that also supported a 30-day forecasting, which was implemented using Facebook Prophet.
 However, I had trouble installing Prophet in Cloud9, this feature was therefore not deployed in current version.
 Feel free to try it by running application.py located in the root directory.

+* Check Yes to inlude forecasted trends, No to display historical trends only.

 ![fig6](./resources/with_forecast.gif)